15th July 2021

 Adjusting the payments negligently can lead to HMRC reinstating them in full and charging interest and possibly penalties.
 Definitely check with one of our team before going ahead with this.

-We hope that the above has been helpful in answering your questions about Payments on Account.
+We hope that the above has helped answer your questions about Payments on Account.

-If you’d like us to help you with your tax return, please contact our tax manager Robert Trappe.
+If you’d like us to help you with your tax return, don’t hesitate to contact our tax manager Robert Trappe.
 If you are a client of ours, we are likely to have half of the information required to complete your tax return already.